ymber/gauge/README.md

 * `size_x` specifies the width of Gauge's window.
 * `size_y` specifies the height of Gauge's window.
-* `daemon_freq` specifies in Hz the frequency at which the Gauge daemon executes its modules.
+* `daemon_freq` specifies the length in seconds and nanoseconds of the Gauge daemon's refresh period.
-* `display_freq` specifies in Hz the frequency at which Gauge redraws its window.
+* `display_freq` specifies the time between window redraws in seconds and nanoseconds.

 ### daemon_fncs